ESPToolKit/esp-date/README.md

 - The library avoids dynamic allocations and exceptions; formatting returns `false` if buffers are too small or time conversion fails.
 - ESP32 toolchains typically ship a 64-bit `time_t`; on 32-bit `time_t` toolchains dates beyond 2038 may overflow (a compile-time warning is emitted).
 - `differenceInDays(a, b)` is defined as `floor((a - b) / 86400)` on UTC seconds, not calendar boundaries.
+- `SunCycleResult.ok` is `false` when there is no sunrise/sunset for the given day/coordinates (e.g., polar night/day).

 ## Restrictions
 - ESP32 + FreeRTOS (Arduino-ESP32 or ESP-IDF) with C++17 enabled.